JUDICIAL ELECTION

 - Michael Sheehan: A challenger to the incumbents, Michael Sheehan is a Marine Corps veteran and tax attorney who has pledged not to accept campaign contributions from lawyers and law firms that might appear in his courtroom if elected.

 - Cheri Simpkins: The first Afro-Latina/African American on the District Court bench, Simpkins served as an Assistant State's Attorney for 14 years.
-She has worked in the Special Victims Unit and her commitment to community outreach and education.
+She has worked in the Special Victims Unit and has a history of engaging in community outreach and education.

 - Donnell Turner: Appointed as an associate judge of the Prince George’s County Circuit Court in 2022, Judge Turner brings over 30 years of legal experience, including service as a federal prosecutor and Inspector General of the Prince George's Police Department.